GEORGE-Ta/Living-Being/README.md

-# Thinking AI
+# Living Being

-A sophisticated AI simulation that implements continuous thought processes and desire-driven behavior.
+A sophisticated artificial life simulation that implements continuous thought processes and desire-driven behavior, mimicking the cognitive patterns of living beings.

 ## Features